vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/how-the-integration-protocol-between-vtex-and-antifraud-companies-works.md

 ## VTEX Credentials

 When calling `CallbackURL`, you must specify the authentication headers, which in VTEX are **X-VTEX-API-AppKey** and **X-VTEX-API-AppToken**.
 You can find these credentials in VTEX License Manager.
-These credentials are used by the Antifraud Provider only.
+These credentials are used by the Anti-fraud Provider only.

 Use the `https://{{AccountName}}.myvtex.com/admin/license-manager/#/home` URL, replacing `{{AccountName}}` with your account name.
 Then follow the instructions of [this tutorial](https://help.vtex.com/en/tutorial/application-keys--2iffYzlvvz4BDMr6WGUtet) to learn how to create appKeys and appTokens on our platform.

 ## Settings in VTEX stores

-Once the integration with your antifraud is approved, a connector will be made available for VTEX merchants to configure it on their respective stores.
+Once the integration with your anti-fraud is approved, a connector will be made available for VTEX merchants to configure it on their respective stores.
 To do this, in addition to the contract with your company, the store will need two keys in hand: "X-PROVIDER-API-AppKey" and "X-PROVIDER-API-AppToken".

-An example of how the antifraud settings screen will look for the VTEX store:
+An example of how the anti-fraud settings screen will look for the VTEX store:

 ![gateway affiliations screen](https://raw.githubusercontent.com/vtexdocs/dev-portal-content/main/docs/guides/Integration-Guides/payments-integration-guide/how-the-integration-protocol-between-vtex-and-antifraud-companies-works-6_138.png)

-These keys should be made available by you and will serve to identify the store that hired and is using your antifraud service.
+These keys should be made available by you and will serve to identify the store that hired and is using your anti-fraud service.

 ## Cardholder Document Configuration

 During payment transactions analysis, some anti-fraud providers may choose not to use additional information such as the cardholder’s personal identification.
 In these cases, the merchant has the autonomy to decide whether or not to request this document from his customer during the checkout procedure.

-> ⚠️ The configuration option **Cardholder document field** will only be available to the merchant if the antifraud provider declares in its [manifest](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#get-/manifest), the cardholder document field (`cardholderDocument`) as `optional`.
+> ⚠️ The configuration option **Cardholder document field** will only be available to the merchant if the anti-fraud provider declares in its [manifest](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#get-/manifest), the cardholder document field (`cardholderDocument`) as `optional`.
 Learn more at [Cardholder Document Configuration](https://developers.vtex.com/docs/guides/cardholder-document-configuration).

 To set up the cardholder document field, follow the steps below:

 1. In the VTEX Admin, go to **Store Settings > Payments > Settings**, or type **Settings** in the search bar at the top of the page.
 2. In the **Gateway affiliations** tab, click on the `+` button.
-3. Select the antifraud provider you wish to use.
+3. Select the anti-fraud provider you wish to use.
-4. On the antifraud configuration screen, fill in the requested information.
+4. On the anti-fraud configuration screen, fill in the requested information.
 5. In **Cardholder document field**, select one of the following options:

    - **Display as a required field**: the field will be displayed at checkout with the information “required”, and the customer must fill in the cardholder information to complete the order.